 Under the new health care bill all real estate transactions will be subject to a 3.8% Sales Tax.
 The bulk of these new taxes don’t kick in until 2013 (presumably after Obama’s re-election).
 You can thank Nancy, Harry and Barack and your local Democrat Congressman for this one.
 If you sell your $400,000 home, there will be a $15,200 tax.
 This bill is set to screw the retiring generation who often downsize their homes.
 Is this "Hope & Change" great or what?
 We can vote the bums out in November and demand that they eliminate the bill or at the very least defund it.
 Then in 2012 repeal it.

-Analysis: While not completely false, this message does convey the erroneous impression that the health care bill passed by Congress in 2010 imposes a 3.8% sales tax on all real estate transactions.
+Analysis: While not completely false, the above messages do convey the erroneous impression that the health care reform act passed by Congress in 2010 imposes a 3.8% sales tax on all real estate transactions beginning in 2013.

 It doesn't.
 Here's the real scoop, based on the best analyses I can find:

-Among the several new taxes and tax increases provided for in the final legislation (see Kiplinger for a concise summary) is a 3.8% tax on investment income for "high earners" only.
+Among the several new taxes and tax increases provided for in the final legislation (see Kiplinger for more on new Obamacare taxes) is a 3.8% tax on investment income for "high earners."
 Revenues from the tax, which goes into effect in 2013, will be dedicated to the Medicare Trust Fund.